FlorisDeVries/Auto-Birthdays/README.md

   // Trigger options
   useTrigger: true,                  // Automatically run on a schedule
   triggerFrequency: 'daily',         // 'daily' or 'hourly'
-  triggerHour: 4                     // If 'daily', the hour of day to run (0–23) };
+  triggerHour: 4,                    // If 'daily', the hour of day to run (0–23)

+  // Script identification
+  scriptKey: 'CREATED_BY_Auto-Birthdays' // Unique identifier for events created by this script };
 ```